 Contact centers are becoming increasingly popular for this reason.
 Our research finds that nearly two-thirds of office workers use three devices to communicate.
 This doesn’t count the numerous apps to talk with customers and leads.

 With one solution, you don’t need to pay for multiple tools.

 Call centers and contact centers offer a variety of compelling benefits each.
 Here, we break down the key benefits and functions of each type of support operation.

 1) Ability to handle a high volume of calls.

 Arguably the biggest benefit of call centers is that they can handle a large influx of phone calls.
-Modern VoIP technology has a stronger (and much more reliable) connection than cellular lines.
+Modern VoIP technology has a stronger and more reliable connection than cellular lines.

 Unlike a contact center, a call center is designed to scale phone-based communications.
 From the call center software to the user hardware, it’s all crafted for one purpose.
 The setup of a virtual phone system is easy and only takes minutes to get started.

 2) Call center software is less expensive.